openSUSE/repose/doc/man/repoq.1.rst

 ENVIRONMENT
 ===========

+*REPOQ\_RULES*
-:REPOQ\_RULES: This variable overrides the builtin default path to the configuration file, see repoq.rules(5).
+ This variable overrides the builtin default path to the configuration file, see repoq.rules(5).

+*REPOQ_CHATTY*, *REPOQ_DRYRUN*
-:REPOQ_CHATTY, REPOQ_DRYRUN: Development and testing aids.
+ Development and testing aids.

 FILES
 =====

+*/usr/local/etc/repose/repoq.rules*
-:/usr/local/etc/repose/repoq.rules: See repoq.rules(5).
+ See repoq.rules(5).
 Default location of the database used by **repoq** to map repository patterns to repository name and url pairs.

 EXIT STATUS
 ===========